Austin Hours of Service Violations Truck Accident Lawyer

 If you were involved in a truck accident caused by a fatigued driver, you could be entitled to compensation to cover the costs of related medical expenses, lost wages, vehicle damage, and your pain and suffering.
 At Loewy Law Firm, we can help you get it.

 Investigating truck accidents can be complex because of deep-pocketed trucking companies and insurers, so it’s imperative to choose a seasoned Austin truck accident attorney.
-If you were the victim of a truck accident in the Austin area, don’t wait to contact Loewy Law Firm for a free initial consultation today.
+If you were the victim of a truck accident in the Austin area, don’t wait to contact the personal injury lawyers of the Loewy Law Firm for a free initial consultation today.

 What Are Hours-of-Service Regulations?